-Multivariate Calculus
+CALCULUS OF HIGHER DIMENSION

-James S. Cook Liberty University Department of Mathematics
+James S. Cook University of West Alabama Department of Mathematics

-Fall 2014
+Fall 2020

 preface

 There are two primary audiences for which these notes are intended:

-- 1. students enrolled in my Math 231 course at Liberty University, - 2. students interested in self-study and/or preparation for some equivalency test.
+- 1. students enrolled in my Math 408-61 online course through UWA, - 2. students interested in self-study and/or preparation for some equivalency test.

 Most of the course-specific comments in these notes are clearly intended for (1.).
 Futhermore, the comments concerning study-habits are also targeted primarily at (1.).
 Clearly, if you are studying this course on your own then some of my comments intended to push you to review basic content are probably out of place.
 In general, please keep in mind as you read these notes, the comments about individual study habits and understanding may not be relevant to you.
 Thus, when faced with such a superfluous comment, simply read on.
-I merely make comments to reach certain subsets of the spectrum of students who might benefit from various advice. how to succeed in calculus I do use the textbook, however, I follow these notes.
-You should use both.
-From past experience I can tell you that the students who excelled in my course were those students who both studied my notes and read the text.
+I merely make comments to reach certain subsets of the spectrum of students who might benefit from various advice. how to succeed in calculus From past experience I can tell you that the students who excelled in my course were those students who both studied my notes and completed most of the homework.
 They also came to every class and paid attention.
 I recommend the following course of study: - 1. submit yourself to learn, keep a positive attitude.
 This course is a lot of work.
 Yes, probably more than 3 others for most people.
 Most people have a lot of work to do in getting up to speed on real mathematical thinking.
 There is no substitute for time and effort.
 If you're complaining in your mind about the workload etc... then you're wasting your time. - 2. come to class, take notes, think. - 3. read these notes. - 4. attempt the homework, you will likely find forming a study group is essential for success here.
 I ask some difficult questions.
 On occasion, an open-ended question appears.
 In other words, the homework is often more difficult than the test.
 Note, most of the end-of-chapter Problems have solutions posted at www.supermath.info.
-Some of the assigned homework will be similar to those posted problems.
-Moreover, completion of the end-of-chapter problems is a good starting point for self-study in this course. educational philosophy My educational philosophy is markedly different than some educators.
+Completion of the end-of-chapter problems is a good starting point for self-study in this course. educational philosophy My educational philosophy is markedly different than some educators.
 I believe that the strongest students are as important to challenge as the weakest students.
 It has become increasingly in fashion to focus on the lowest quintile of students as we design future courses.
-We (instructors) belabor questions such as: - 1. how can we get students to read the text ? - 2. how can we get students to study before the test? - 3. how can we get students to see their weakness before it's too late?
+We (instructors) belabor questions such as: - 1. how can we get students to read the text? - 2. how can we get students to study before the test? - 3. how can we get students to see their weakness before it's too late?